 - Software risks a security breach, and they carry high-value classified government information.
 A DCAA-approved accounting system means that you have a minimum risk of attacks.
 It will protect you from penalties and increase your chances for future DoD contracts.
 The DCAA works directly for the DoD; contractors’ accounting systems should align with federal security laws.

-- DCCA-approved accounting systems are based on automation and integrations, which means you will spend less time on manual entries and reduce the chances of errors.
+- DCAA-approved accounting systems are based on automation and integrations, which means you will spend less time on manual entries and reduce the chances of errors.

 What Are the Benefits of DCAA Compliant Timekeeping?